Best Police Flashlights

 Charging:No onboard charging, but the battery has USB-C charging port

 If you have some spare unprotected, flat top 21700 batteries around, you are good to go.
-Flat tops work as well.
+Flat tops work as well, and you can even use an adapter to use 18650 batteries.

 This is why we would recommend the Acebeam L35: